Are you able to write thorough and engaging UX research findings?

-One long-form writing sample (1,000+ words) or a series of samples that collectively demonstrate your writing.
-Ideally, these are on a web-related topic (e.g., information architecture, UX, or documentation).
-Samples can be both published or unpublished works, all materials are kept confidential.
-(Note: slide decks and samples with multiple authors are not considered.
-You may submit samples that had external/peer editing, but then explain the scope of it.)
+1. At least one long-form writing sample (1,000+ words) or a series of samples that collectively demonstrate your writing.
+Ideally, these are on a web-related topic (e.g., UX, e-commerce, information architecture, documentation).
+Samples can be both published or unpublished works; all materials are kept confidential.
+(Note: slide decks and samples with multiple authors are not considered.)
+(Required)

 Note: Based on the applications, a few selected candidates will be assigned a paid writing and analysis test, which will be the main evaluation criterion for the position.
 This will also be a good way for you to get a feel for the primary task of this job.
 (The test will be performed remotely.
 You’ll be given a real usability test dataset to analyze and describe within a 10-day deadline.)

-Edward Scott, senior UX researcher at the Baymard Institute
+Edward Scott, UX Research Lead at the Baymard Institute

 Referral Bonus: If this job isn’t you, but you know someone who’ll be the perfect fit, please send them the link to this page.
-If we end up hiring the person you referred, we’ll give you one year of access to a Baymard Premium ‘Medium’ plan (a $1,560 value).
+If we end up hiring the person you referred, we’ll give you a 1 year access to a Baymard Premium ‘Comprehensive’ (https://baymard.com/research) plan (normally $1,800/year).